bluesky-social/indigo/cmd/tap/README.md

 This ensures live events act as ordering checkpoints while allowing historical backfill to run quickly.

-## Collection Filtering

-Collection filters use wildcards but only at the period breaks in NSIDs.
-For example:

-`TAP_COLLECTION_FILTERS=app.bsky.feed.post,app.bsky.graph.*`

-Filters apply to record events only.
-User events are always delivered for tracked repos.

 ## Operations

 Tap logs to stdout in JSON format.
 The firehose consumer automatically reconnects with exponential backoff on relay failures.
 Cursor position is saved periodically (default 5 seconds) and restored on restart.

 SQLite is tuned for high write throughput: WAL mode, 10-second busy timeout, `synchronous=NORMAL`, 64MB cache, batched deletes.
 The outbox buffers up to 1M pending events in memory.

-Resync is automatic: if a commit does not validate according to [Sync v1.1](https://github.com/bluesky-social/proposals/tree/main/0006-sync-iteration) semantics, the repo is marked `desynced` until it can be refetched from the authoritative PDS.
+Resync is automatic: if a commit does not validate according to [Sync v1.1](https://github.com/bluesky-social/proposals/tree/main/0006-sync-iteration) semantics, the repo is marked `desyncrhonized` until it can be refetched from the authoritative PDS.
 Live events during resync are buffered and replayed after completion.
 Failures trigger exponential backoff (1 minute → 1 hour max).

 Identity resolution uses a cached directory (24-hour TTL).
 DNS lookups are skipped for `*.bsky.social` handles.
 The cache warms up at startup and may cause a burst of PLC directory requests.